 Late-night internet browsing has become the norm which means spikes in ad impressions during those times as opposed to peak hours, earlier in the day.

 For the digital marketing industry, this opens up avenues for businesses to reach their most profitable customers at a time when they’re most susceptible to new information.
 Adzooma can help you do that with its time-saving features and award-winning automation tools.
-What’s more, the platform is currently free until 1st June to help businesses thrive in PPC during the pandemic.
+What’s more, the platform is free to help businesses thrive in PPC during the pandemic.

 Here are a couple of things you can do to move with the tide, so to speak: